BillyGeoThink2020/dotnet-framework-early-access/release-notes/NET48/dotnet-48-changes.md

 * Fixed formatting of Japanese date with year 1 (as first year of any era), the date will be formatted using 元 character and not year number “1”.
 Example of the new formatted date behavior: 平成元年11月21日compared to old formatted date behavior 平成1年11月21日 [670097, mscorlib.dll, Bug, Build:3673]
 * Fixed default settings used by RsaProtectedConfigurationProvider (use AES instead of 3DES, RSA is now using 2048bit key, OAEP is on by default), fixed encryption with OAEP so that it writes correct metadata.
 [549418, System.Configuration.dll, Bug, Build:3694]
 * Add API to obtain certificate thumbprints with a caller-specified digest algorithm.
 [700365, mscorlib.dll, Feature, Build:3694]
+* Fixed an IndexOutOfRangeException thrown when asynchronously reading a process output with less than a character's worth of bytes is read at the beginning of a line.
+[724219, System.dll, Bug, Build:3707]
+* Mitigate compatibility breaks seen in some System.Data.SqlClient usage scenarios.
+[727701, System.Configuration.dll, Bug, Build:3707]

 ## ClickOnce